 - In addition to general articles, AAT also includes Vantage Point and Sponsored articles.

 - Vantage Point pieces are a type of general article which feature the unique story of one of the myriad of advisors (or advising teams) who makes up our diverse association.
 Advisors come from a wide variety of backgrounds, advise diverse student populations, and work in vastly different settings.
 In short, every advisor (and advising team) has an individual vantage point!

 - Articles sponsored by an association unit, such as an Advising Community or Committee.
-Authors of sponsored articles are noted as such in the article title.
+Authors of sponsored articles are noted as such in the author byline.
 Authors must be current members of NACADA and the association unit they are representing in their article and must be approved by the unit Chair.

-- References to other resources such as books/articles/websites that provide background must be appropriately cited using the guidelines of the Publication Manual of the American Psychological Association, 7th edition (or, in discipline-specific cases, the MLA Handbook for Writers, 7th edition).
+- References to other resources such as books/articles/websites that provide background must be appropriately cited using the guidelines of the Publication Manual of the American Psychological Association, 7th edition.
 Footnotes will not be accepted.
 Improperly citing or failing to cite quotations and references is plagiarism and disqualifies a submission from publication.